Midline venous catheters - infants

 Medial venous catheter - infants; MVC - infants; Midline catheter - infants; ML catheter - infants; ML - infants

-A midline venous catheter is a long (3 to 8 inches, or 7 to 20 centimeters) thin, soft plastic tube that is put into a small blood vessel.
+A midline venous catheter is a long (3 to 8 inches, or 7 to 20 centimeters) thin, soft plastic tube that is put into a small vein.
 This article addresses midline catheters in infants.

 WHY IS A MIDLINE VENOUS CATHETER USED?